JasonEricZhan/Algorithms/README.md

 <b> 2.Using Divide and Conquer to solve Max subarray summation</b>

-*with rule that only one positive integar can be put in the subarray
+*with the rule that only one negative integar can be put in the subarray